Tommy Lister Jr.: Legal issues

-Health problems and death
+Health problems

 By age 55, Lister had type 2 diabetes.

 Lister was diagnosed with COVID-19 around August 2020 and overcame the illness.
 He became ill with symptoms similar to COVID-19 a second time in early December, exhibiting weakness and trouble breathing, which forced him to cancel shooting for a film.
 His manager Cindy McGowen, who said it was not normal for him to miss filmings, became concerned and sent her assistant to his house to give him vitamins and antibiotics.

+Death

-On December 10, police who were called to check on Lister found him dead in his home in Marina del Rey, California; he was 62 years old.
-The coroner's office investigated his cause of death, which was originally suspected to be from complications of COVID-19.
-However, the final autopsy report revealed that the cause of death was hypertension and atherosclerotic cardiovascular disease.
+On December 10, 2020, police performing a wellness check found Lister dead in his home in Marina del Rey, California; he was 62 years old.
+The coroner's office investigated his cause of death and the final autopsy report revealed that the cause of death was hypertension and atherosclerotic cardiovascular disease.

+In a Twitter encomium, Ice Cube recalled Lister's sense of humor: "RIP Tiny 'Deebo' Lister.
+America's favorite bully was a born entertainer who would pop into character at the drop of a hat terrifying people on and off camera.
+Followed by a big smile and laugh ...
+Thank you for being a good dude at heart.
+I miss you already."